ericgitangu/OA/dsa.md

     # Distances from A: {'A': 0, 'B': 3, 'C': 2, 'D': 8, 'E': 10}
     # Shortest path from A to E: ['A', 'C', 'B', 'D', 'E']
 ```
 ### Bellman-Ford (Advanced)

+Description: The Bellman-Ford algorithm finds shortest paths in a weighted graph that can handle negative edge weights (unlike Dijkstra's), with the constraint that there cannot be negative cycles.
+Here's a detailed breakdown:

+Data Structures:
+- Graph representation: List of edges where each edge is a tuple (u,v,w) representing edge from u to v with weight w
+- Distance dictionary (dist): Maps each vertex to its current shortest distance from start vertex
+  - Initially all distances set to infinity except start vertex (0)
+  - Gets updated as shorter paths are found
+  - Key: vertex, Value: current shortest distance

+Key Algorithm Steps:
+1. Initialize distances - O(V) space for distance dictionary
+2. Relax all edges V-1 times:
+   - For each edge (u,v,w), if dist[u] + w < dist[v], update dist[v]
+   - V-1 iterations because longest possible path without cycles visits each vertex once
+   - Each iteration processes all E edges
+3. Optional: Check for negative cycles by trying one more relaxation
+   - If any distance can still be reduced, negative cycle exists

+Time Complexity: O(VE) - must process all E edges, V-1 times
+Space Complexity: O(V) for the distance dictionary

+Key Advantages:
+- Can handle negative edge weights (unlike Dijkstra's)
+- Simpler implementation than Dijkstra's (no priority queue needed)
+- Can detect negative cycles
-Description: Handles shortest paths with negative edges but no negative cycles.
+- Guarantees shortest paths if no negative cycles exist

-### Bellman-Ford (Advanced)

-Description: Finds shortest paths in a weighted graph that can have negative edge weights (unlike Dijkstra's), but requires no negative cycles.
-Uses a distance dictionary to track shortest paths and iteratively relaxes all edges V-1 times, where V is number of vertices.
-The key insight is that a shortest path can visit each vertex at most once, so V-1 iterations are sufficient to find all shortest paths.
-The algorithm also detects negative cycles - if after V-1 iterations we can still relax an edge, there must be a negative cycle.
-Time complexity is O(VE) where V is vertices and E is edges, making it slower than Dijkstra's but more versatile.
-Space complexity is O(V) for the distance dictionary.
+The algorithm is especially useful for:
+- Networks with negative weights (e.g., forex trading)
+- Detecting arbitrage opportunities
+- Situations where simple implementation is preferred over speed

 ```python
     def bellman_ford(graph, start):